kk-sw/database-concepts/PITCHME.md

 - MongoDB:   db.inventory.find( { status: "D" } )
 - Couchbase: SELECT * FROM bucket JOIN ...
 WHERE email LIKE "%@example
 - ACID on single documents, but not multi-document
-- easy to start with
+- Easy to start with

 ---